 1. Practice the presentation you plan to make in court to the judge.
 Go and watch a conciliation court hearing well before the time scheduled for your own hearing.
 You can watch a video about conciliation court online or go to www.LawHelpMN.org and type “conciliation court video” in the search bar.

 2. Organize your documents and bring all of your evidence with you to court.

 Evidence might include

-• leases or other contracts which may be involved in the case.
+• leases or other contracts which may be a part of the case

 If you lose, you have 20 days from the date of the court’s judgment to appeal the decision to the District Court.
 If you are sure that you want to appeal, call a lawyer as soon as possible to ask for advice on how to appeal.
 There is a risk you will lose the appeal and may have to pay even more money to the other side.
 You may need to hire a lawyer to represent you and this could mean even more for you to pay.

 If you lose and the other party wins, they are the “prevailing party.”
 As the prevailing party they get a judgment from the court.
 The judgment is an order stating you owe a certain amount of money to the other party.
 If you don’t or can’t pay the judgment amount, the winner (also known as the judgment creditor or the prevailing party), may take further action to force you to pay the debt.

 They may try to garnish your income or bank accounts or try to seize some of your assets.
 A portion of your income, some of the property you own and possibly some money you have in your bank accounts may be protected.

 See the sections called “Are You Collection Proof?” and “Don’t Turn Unsecured Debt Into Secured Debt."